PAXSTORE/paxstore-openapi-java-sdk/README.md

 ### Step 1

-Log in to PAXSTORE admin console and click General Setting in left menu.
+Log in to PAXSTORE admin console as Super Admin or Market Admin and click General Setting in left menu.

 ![](/assets/sc-1.png)